iainctduncan/papers/source/features_usage.rst

 (and safety!) up to the programmer.

-The motivating use case for s4m-arrays is that of driving graphic displays of tabular data as quickly as possible, such as one one would when making a visual display for a step sequencer.
+The motivating use case for s4m-arrays is that of driving graphic displays of tabular data as quickly as possible, such as one would when making a visual display for a step sequencer.
 In this scenario, one might have one s4m instance that contains a sequencer engine which works with sequence data stored in vectors,